acadadev/rosrider_doc/05_PARAMETERS/README.md

 | CROSS_K_LEFT          | float | Cross Feedback Left Coefficient  | 1.0     |
 | CROSS_K_RIGHT         | float | Cross Feedback Right Coefficient | 1.0     |

+This feature improves the robot's ability to drive in a straight line, especially on uneven terrain.
+In a standard differential drive robot, the Left and Right motors have separate PID controllers.
+They don't talk to each other.

+Cross-Coupled Control links the two PID loops together.
+If the Left wheel falls behind, the controller intentionally slows down the Right wheel to match it.
+It prioritizes **Synchronization** over absolute speed.

+ - `CROSS_COUPLED_CONTROL` Enable disable cross coupled control.
+ - `CROSS_KP` Coupling Stiffness.
+Determines how strongly the motors are **tied** together.
+Higher values create a stiffer **virtual shaft** but can cause oscillation.
+ - `CROSS_K_LEFT` How much the Right Error affects the Left Motor.
+Used to balance asymmetric motors.
+ - `CROSS_K_RIGHT` How much the Left Error affects the Right Motor.

 | Parameter  | Type    | Description                      | Default |
 |------------|---------|----------------------------------|---------|
 | AUTO_BRAKE | boolean | Auto Brake Enabled               | False   |

+This parameter controls the physical behavior of the H-Bridge when the robot is receiving Zero Velocity commands (idle).

+ - `AUTO_BRAKE` `True` **Braking**, `False` **Coasting**

+In **Coasting** Mode, the controller opens all MOSFETs (High-Impedance).
+The motor spins freely, and the robot's inertia will make it roll to a gradual stop.

+In **Brake** Mode, the controller turns on the bottom MOSFETs (Low-Side) for all phases.
+This shorts the motor terminals together.
+Any movement generates Back-EMF, which creates a current loop that fights the motion.
+This brings the robot to a stop quickly and makes it hard to push.

 __Typical Values__